From university research studies to part-time jobs, there are plenty of opportunities to make extra money on campus. See what's open.

 - Monetary compensation for time

-The second study will examine the potential health aging effects of nicotinamide riboside supplementation on blood pressure and physiological function.
+Researchers are looking for volunteers to study the potential health aging effects of nicotinamide riboside supplementation on blood pressure and physiological function.

-Participants must be 50–79 years old, have higher than normal blood pressure, and be willing to undergo a three-month period taking nicotinamide riboside or placebo pills.
+- Willing to undergo a three-month period taking nicotinamide riboside or placebo pills

 - Blood pressure screening